Skip to content

 Key pain points

 Talking trash about WordPress is therapy at this point.
 We've had to build it for years, and it's consistently awful.
 I guarantee that if you have used it for long enough, you've experienced a site-breaking PHP error or been locked out of your admin panel due to a faulty plugin.
-We know the world of horrors, and we regret adding to that 40% of the web.
-Yes, it really makes up 40% of the web.
+We know the world of horrors, and we regret adding to that share of the web.
+Yes, it really does power over 40% of all sites, roughly 41.5% at the last count.

 Help me migrate